Realtime-Relay/relay-ios/README.md

    - Store API keys and secrets securely
    - Use staging environment for development
    - Implement proper error handling for authentication

-## 📄 License

-Realtime iOS SDK is available under the MIT license.
-See the LICENSE file for more info.